Hedaox/ninjinentities/README.md

 The NPCs use the DBC IA meaning that they can fly and use Ki Attack.
 Also with the last version of DBC some of them have now an aura !
 Also some of the NPCs are "trainers", this mean that they won't kill you if they beat you, instead they will put you into a KO state.

 You also can use my personnal MainDBC.json for having an already made saga with this mod : https://github.com/Hedaox/ninjinentities/releases/download/1.1.0.0/SagaFiles.rar

 In the rar file you can found an english and french version of my saga, and also a config file that I recommand for using with this mod.
+You will have to put the saga file in the "world/data/missions" folder, and the config file in ".minecraft/config".

 This mod is under open source license : GNU GENERAL PUBLIC LICENSE Version 3 What this means is that you can use this mod anyway you want for private use